Sam Blaskowski

-Sam Blaskowski (born 5 November 2002) is an American sprinter.
+Sam Blaskowski (born November 5, 2002) is an American sprinter.

 Career

-At the 2023 NCAA III Indoor National Championships, Blaskowki became the second sprinter in University of Wisconsin–La Crosse school history to win a national title in the 60-meters dash with a time of 6.71.
+At the 2023 NCAA III Indoor National Championships, Blaskowki became the second sprinter in University of Wisconsin–La Crosse school history to win a national title in the 60-meter dash with a time of 6.71.
 He also finished second at the national championships in the 200-meters dash with a time of 20.67.

-In 2024, Blaskowski took home two individual titles and a relay title at the NCAA III Outdoor National Championships, including the 4x100 relay in a time of 39.82, the 100-meters dash in 10.24, and the 200-meters dash in 20.63.
+In 2024, Blaskowski took home two individual titles and a relay title at the NCAA III Outdoor National Championships, including the 4x100 relay in a time of 39.82, the 100-meter dash in 10.24, and the 200-meter dash in 20.63.

+In May 2026, Blaskowski set a 100-meter time of 9.89 seconds at the Music City Track Carnival in Cleveland, Tennessee.
+Some fans dubbed Blaskowski the "fastest white man in history" after the event, as he beat 100-meter time of 9.92 seconds set by Christophe Lemaitre in 2011.
+However, that title was later taken by Lachlan Kennedy at the 2026 Commonwealth Games.

+In August 2026, Blaskowski announced that he would transfer his allegiance to represent Poland.

+In September 2026, social media posts containing racial slurs that Blaskowski shared during his high school years resurfaced online.
+Blaskowski later apologized for the posts and said they were made nearly seven years earlier, taking responsibility for what he had written and said.
+Following the controversy, he left Star Athletics, which said his departure was consistent with the organization's code of conduct.